Ivanka Trump Tweets Support for Goya in Potential Violation of Ethics Rules

 Trump's tweet might have violated federal ethics laws, which say, "An employee's position or title should not be used to coerce; to endorse any product, service or enterprise; or to give the appearance of governmental sanction,” according to the Department of Justice.

-The Office of Government Ethics, an independent executive branch agency, did not immediately return NBC News' request for comment.
+The Office of Government Ethics, an independent executive branch agency, said Wednesday that it doesn't comment on specific individuals.